kdeazevedo/SWING/README.md

 ```
 This command will do the sampling with the two pdb files in the test directory, use the minimizer and generate 10 conformations.

-However, for a given pair of receptor and ligand, request from [InterEvol](http://biodev.cea.fr/interevol/) and pymol alignement could only be executed once for ever.
+Some of steps will take times to complete, especially for interologs downloading.
+Fortunately, the request of [InterEvol](http://biodev.cea.fr/interevol/) and pymol alignement could only be executed once for a given pair of receptor and ligand.
 Hence, three parts of program can be run separately with proper positional arguments.

 The command above is equivalent to the followings :
 ```bash